Windsooon/cherry/README.md

 ### Use built-in model

-In the [Comics & Graphic book review](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home) datasets, every book review also has rating from 0 point to 5 points.
-If you want to predict rating based on the book review:
+In the [Comics & Graphic book review](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home) datasets, each review has a corresponding rating from 1 to 5.
+For example, if you want to predict the rating based on this book review:

 > This is an extremely entertaining and often insightful collection by Nobel physicist Richard Feynman drawn from slices of his life experiences.
 Some might believe that the telling of a physicist’s life would be droll fare for anyone other than a fellow scientist, but in this instance, nothing could be further from the truth.

-After finish [Installation](#installation), in your project path run `cherry.train('review')`

-    # You only need to run this line of code at the first time.
-    # This line of code will:
-    # 1. Download `review` datasets from remote server (User in China may need use VPN)
-    # 2. Train datasets using default settings ([Countvectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) and [MultinomialNB](https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html))
+#### Train the model
+Train the model in your Python environment.

+    Python3
     >>> cherry.train('review')

+This line of code will:

+1. Download `review` datasets from remote server (User in China may need use VPN)
+2. Train datasets using default settings ([Countvectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) and [MultinomialNB](https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html))

+You only need to train the model once, and subsequent classification tasks do not need to be retrained

+#### Classify the review
-Then you can use `classify()` to predict the rating now.
+You can use `classify()` to predict the rating now.

     >>> res = cherry.classify('review', text='This is an extremely entertaining and often
     insightful collection by Nobel physicist Richard Feynman drawn from slices of his life